CHECKING IN: The Lodge at Primland

 THE WHAT:

 Spread across a huge stretch of land in the Blue Ridge Mountains, The Lodge at Primland, Auberge Collection feels intentionally removed from everything.
 The main lodge sits high with wide-open views, while cottages and treehouses are tucked further into the landscape if you want more privacy.
-It’s polished but not precious, and manages to feel remote without making you work for it.
-You get the sense pretty quickly that the setting is the main attraction, and the hotel knows better than to compete with it.
+Rustic elegance is the name of the game—well-appointed rooms (each with a stunning view) with rough hewn beams and country quilts framing fine bedding and leather walls .
+You get the sense pretty quickly that the setting is the main attraction, and the hotel knows better than to compete with it—though the soaring vaulted living room with double fireplaces is pretty good competition.

 THE WHEN: